 How much is Airbnb worth?

-In March 2017 the company was valued $31 billion.
-As of that date, the company had $5 billion at the bank, and it rejected an investment offer by SoftBank.
-Airbnb might be the biggest tech unicorn IPO in 2018.
+As of that date, the company had $5 billion at the bank and rejected an investment offer by SoftBank.
+Airbnb was among the largest potential tech unicorns.

 Airbnb’s mission is to create a world where people can belong through healthy travel that is local, authentic, diverse, inclusive and sustainable.